Cement, the most generally used construction material worldwide.

 Cement also leads to some allergy thanks to hexavalent chromium in cement.
 Most the engineers/ workers working in cement will develop an allergy to chromium, with symptoms starting from a light rash to severe skin ulcers.
 Additionally to skin reaction, chromium can cause a respiratory allergy called occupational asthma.
 Symptoms include wheezing and difficulty in breathing.
 An individual may suffer from both respiratory and skin allergies simultaneously.

-Cement poisoning can cause dermatitis, which can be a skin irritation that’s red and inflamed with small blister cement poisoning can also end in discoloration of your skin, which will reach painful burns.
+Cement or concrete poisoning can cause dermatitis, which can be a skin irritation that’s red and inflamed with small blister cement poisoning can also end in discoloration of your skin, which will reach painful burns.
 The skin may become a navy color or even red and inflamed.
 This may be followed by fluid-filled blisters and may reach open sores and even amputation.
 Silica found in cement is assessed as a person’s lung carcinogen (the activator of the cancer-causing gene present within the lung).
 Additionally, breathing crystalline silica dust can cause silicosis, which in severe cases are often disabling, or even fatal.

 The respirable silica dust enters the lungs and causes the formation of connective tissue, thus reducing the lungs’ ability to require oxygen.